-- The mission of the community agency and of the agency’s proposed project must fall under one of four impact areas (Education, Health, Financial Stability and Safety & Crisis Intervention) and address one of the designated issues within the impact area.
+- The mission of the community agency and of the agency’s proposed project must fall under one of four impact areas (Education & Culture, Health & Wellness, Economic Security & Financial Stability and Safety & Crisis) and address one of the designated issues within the impact area.

 - Project proposals must request volunteers as well as funding.
 It is recommended that projects have at least four to six volunteers.

 - Volunteers must be utilized in quality positions that will allow for the volunteer to give 35-40 hours of community service.
 Volunteer time commitment includes time for travel, training, preparation, direct service and evaluation.

 - JLB volunteers may not be asked to drive clients during project-related activities, solicit funds or services as representatives of the League for other non-profit agencies or plan/participate in another organization’s fundraiser for JLB placement credit.